doctea/Microlidian/README.md

 - ~~Implement a basic sequencer~~
   - ~~with Euclidian stuff on top of that~~
   - menus for controlling such
-    - modulate the parameters from cv or midi input
+    - modulate the parameters from ~~cv or~~ midi input
   - ~~make a nice graphical display widget for it~~
+- Other sequencer types
+  - eg raga sequencer that loads .mid files
 - MIDI input (via USB, for setting options, ~~clock sync,~~ forwarding notes and drums)
   - options to enable/disable all this
 - MIDI output (~~via TRS/DIN, for sending clock, triggers, notes~~ and triggerable envelopes/LFO)